SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 - **%starboard threshold** `<number>`
   - Info: **Moderator only.** Changes the threshold for messages to appear on our starboard.
   - Example: `%starboard threshold 5`

+- **%startmatch** `<@member>`
+  - Info: Starts a ranked match with a user, guiding you through stage bans, etc. Reports the outcome of the match automatically.
+  - Example: `%startmatch @ExampleUser`
+  - Aliases: startgame, playmatch, playgame

 - **%stats**
   - Info: Gets you various stats about this bot.